Human-Guided Harm Recovery for Computer Use Agents: Discussion

 \section{Discussion}

 We propose a novel paradigm for agent safety that extends from prevention to recovery, showing that computer-using agents can better remediate harm via human preference alignment.
-We formalize harm recovery as an optimization problem over human preferences, derive a rubric of plan attributes from user studies, collect 1,150 preference judgments on recovery plans, and analyze how attribute importance varies across scenarios.
+We formalize harm recovery as an optimization problem over human preferences, derive a rubric of plan attributes from user studies, collect 1,130 preference judgments on recovery plans, and analyze how attribute importance varies across scenarios.
 We also introduce \textsc{BackBench}, a 50-scenario benchmark for evaluating recovery.
 Baseline agents perform poorly—producing slow, unsafe, misaligned fixes—while our preference-guided scaffolds substantially improve success under human evaluation.

 Our approach faces several limitations that highlight core challenges in harm recovery.
-First, recovery depends on both planning and execution, requiring reliable harm \textit{detection} (difficult when harm is subtle or hidden) and robust \textit{execution} (challenging even for state-of-the-art systems, which still struggle with precise GUI manipulation).
+First, recovery depends on both planning and execution, requiring reliable harm detection and robust execution.
 Second, certain harms resist complete remediation---some damage proves irreversible or demands resources beyond agent capabilities.
 This limitation underscores that harm recovery cannot always guarantee full restoration, but at best can aim for mitigation of negative consequences.
-Finally, our generate-then-verify methodology may not scale economically to real-world deployment, as generating and evaluating multiple recovery plans incurs substantial computational overhead in time-critical scenarios.
+Finally, while inter-annotator agreement within the preference dataset is relatively low (Cohen's $\kappa = 0.15$), we view this as a substantive finding rather than a methodological flaw: it reflects genuine normative diversity in how people reason about harm recovery, where trade-offs between speed, comprehensiveness, and autonomy are highly context and value-dependent.
+Additionally, we acknowledge that the availability of recovery mechanisms could, if misapplied, reduce incentives to invest in robust pre-execution safeguards; we stress that recovery is designed as a complementary layer within a defense-in-depth architecture, not a substitute for prevention.